Willard Arnold Johnson

-Willard Arnold Johnson (August 28, 1862 – May 5, 1923) was an American politician.
-He served as lieutenant governor of Texas and as a member for the 29th district of the Texas Senate.
+Willard Arnold Johnson (August 28, 1862 – May 5, 1923) was an American politician who served as the 25th lieutenant governor of Texas from 1919 to 1921 and as a member for the 29th district in the Texas Senate from 1911 to 1919.

 Life and career

 Johnson attended the University of Texas studying political science and journalism.

 In 1911, Johnson was elected to represent 29th district of the Texas Senate, serving until 1919, when Johnson was elected to the Texas lieutenant governorship, serving under Governor William P. Hobby.
 He served until 1921, when he was succeeded by Lynch Davidson.

 Johnson died in May 1923, at the age of 60.